nerfstudio-project/gsplat/docs/source/tests/profile.rst

   This could further reduce the memory usage when training a large scene as the gradients of the Gaussian attributes are usually sparse.
 Note that in most cases, sparse gradients should be used together with a sparse optimizer, such as `torch.optim.SparseAdam <https://pytorch.org/docs/stable/generated/torch.optim.SparseAdam.html>`_.
-And currently we only supports sparse gradients for partial of the Gaussian attributes.
+And currently we only supports sparse gradients for part of the Gaussian attributes.
 See :func:`rasterization` for more details.

 Here we provide careful profiling of the performance with the different rasterization backends, along with